SpaciousCoder78/covers/README.md

 `covers` is a Package/Library Manager for C to help you install curated C libraries into your project.

-`covers` is still in its Beta phase with a lot of features planned.

 ## Submit a Carriage(Package)
 To submit a Carriage(also called package) to `covers`, just open an issue in this <a href="https://codeberg.org/covers/submitcarriages/issues" target="_blank">repository</a>.